MOST BEAUTIFUL PLACES IN SWEDEN TO VISIT – WHERE TO GO AND WHAT TO SEE

 Sweden, without a doubt, is a beauty.
-Not only is their royal family the most attractive in all of Europe, but the scenery, cities, and towns are exceptionally picturesque and well worth a visit.
+Not only is their royal family the most attractive in all of Europe (in my humble opinion), but the scenery, cities, and towns are exceptionally picturesque and well worth a visit.
+And if you want to find out about the best places to visit in Sweden, read on because here you’ll get to know.

-While I have been to Stockholm a few times, I have not yet seen much of what Sweden has to offer to tell you about where to go in Sweden and so I asked a few other travel bloggers to tell us about their favorites to see what they think are Sweden’s must-visit locations!
+While I have been to Stockholm a few times, I have not yet seen much of what Sweden has to offer – so I asked a few other travel bloggers to tell us about their favorite places in Sweden!
+And here they are – find out where to go and what to see.

 By Jonathan from Everybody Hates a Tourist